papillons for sale, papillon dogs

 First, it’s very important to obtain an adequate amount of saliva and that's not contaminated with food, or diluted with water.
 That means that you can only do this when the bitch arises in the morning before she has access to food or water.

 Many make the mistake of just trying to wipe the lens onto the dog’s tongue.
 That doesn’t give you enough saliva because a small pool is needed.
 We use a small eyedropper and draw a drop from under her tongue.
 That’s the hardest part of this whole exercise.
-Sometimes, the eye dropper doesn't work but it may be possible to wipe up enough from the bottom of her mouth near the teeth.
-Saliva can pool there and can try to wipe the lens through that pool.
+Sometimes, the eye dropper doesn't work but it may be possible to wipe up enough from the bottom of her mouth, under her tongue, near the teeth.
+Saliva can pool there and you can try to wipe the lens through that pool.

 Give the saliva plenty of time to dry.
 If you've got a really nice pool it might take even 30 minutes.

 Then, put the lens back into place, push the light button on the bottom and turn the lens until it comes into focus.
 (Instructions come with it in the box.)
 You will probably need to remove your glasses.
 If your bitch hasn’t had the estrogen spike, you will see what is called a “desert” image.
 Just visualize a remote, dry desert.

 When you see the ferning, it is easily recognized.
 Visualize the veins on a fern.
 It is actually the salt in her saliva dried and crystallized.